 A teen-safety study published by the AAA Foundation shows that young drivers have a greater chance of wrecking their cars during their first month of unsupervised driving than during their entire first year on the road.
 Smart rules for teens will limit teen driving time and distance during the first month of their driving experience.

 Smart rules for teen safety will keep teen drivers off the road between the hours of midnight and 6 AM.
 IIHS data show this period as the most deadly based on the percentage of drivers killed on the road: 26% of teenagers’ automotive fatalities occurred during this period in 2009.

 Always use a seatbelt

 Many people killed while driving didn't have their seatbelts fastened.
-Regardless of the constitutionality issues surrounding seatbelt laws, parents should require their teenage drivers to buckle up at all times while in any car.
+No matter the excuses not to, parents should require their teenage drivers to buckle up at all times while in any car.